Can Dogs Eat Squid? Everything You Need to Know

 • Protein (up to 45% muscle build-up, proper body functioning)

-• HDL fat (good for brain functioning, healthy form of fat)
+• HDL fat (good for brain functioning, a healthy form of fat)

 • Calcium (for proper heart functioning, bones and teeth growth, muscle contraction, etc.)